Muonic Force Behind Flavor Anomalies: Light phenomenology

-The calculation of the trident production cross section in the presence of NP was performed in Ref.~\cite{Altmannshofer:2014pba}, by considering the scattering of neutrinos on the potential photons sourced by the nucleus, $ \nu_\mu \gamma \to \nu_\mu \gamma \mu^+ \mu^- $.
-The corresponding matrix element squared is given by
+The calculation of the trident production cross section in the presence of NP was performed in Ref.~\cite{Altmannshofer:2014pba} (see also~\cite{Altmannshofer:2019zhy,Ballett:2019xoj,Ballett:2018uuc}), by considering the scattering of neutrinos on the potential photons sourced by the nucleus, $ \nu_\mu \gamma \to \nu_\mu \gamma \mu^+ \mu^- $.
+We use the public code of Ref.~\cite{Altmannshofer:2019zhy} to calculate the SM and NP cross sections, including the kinematical cuts~\cite{Mishra:1991bv}.
+The public code was modified to include the light spin-1 with both vectorial and axial-vector couplings.
+Only the dominant flux ($\nu_\mu$) is used.